ancientlives/library/notes/dev/angular/Readme.txt

-### Readme - Dev - Angular
+### Readme - Notes - Dev - Angular

 A collection of notes on working with Angular.js.
-For further details please consult the [Angular.js](https://angularjs.org/)
+For further details please consult the [Angular.js](https://angularjs.org/) website.

 #### Contents
 * Introduction
+* Setup